Curiosity Matters More Than Ever in the AI Era

 • and yes… curiosity

-And in the AI era, it may be the most important thing we protect.
+Curiosity is the beginning of everything.
+And, in the AI era, it may be the most important thing we protect.

 Maharlika Connor